Computer model locks in Giants vs. Raiders picks, score prediction

 The race to the bottom is on as the NFL's regular season begins to wrap up.
 Some teams are looking forward to the playoffs, while others like the New York Giants and Las Vegas Raiders have other things in mind.
 The players and coaching staff will play with the goal of maintaining spots on next year's team, but these two teams (both 2-13) are in contention for the No. 1 pick in next year's NFL Draft.
 The Giants would currently pick first, and a loss here would further secure that positioning.
 This meeting of two of the league's worst teams could actually have ramifications for years to come.

 Kickoff from Allegiant Stadium is set for 4:05 p.m.
 ET on CBS and Paramount+.
 The Giants are three-point favorites, per the latest Giants vs. Raiders odds from DraftKings, while the over/under for total points scored is 41.
+New York's over/under for total team points is 21.5, while Las Vegas' is 19.5.
 Before making any Raiders vs. Giants picks of your own, make sure to look at the top NFL picks from the SportsLine Projection Model, which simulates every NFL game 10,000 times.

 Where to watch Giants vs. Raiders on Sunday